mladenplavsic/responsive-ajax-navigation/README.md

 ## AJAX page loading

-Pages are being loaded via AJAX, which is usefull if there is an audio playing in the background
+Pages are being loaded via AJAX, which is usefull if there is an audio playing in the background.
+It uses "history.pushState" to keep track and enable going "back" in browser even if pages are being loaded via AJAX.